volition74/s3-image-uploader/README.md

 This is a plugin for [Obsidian](https://obsidian.md).
 It was generated based on the [standard plugin template](https://github.com/obsidianmd/obsidian-sample-plugin).

-This project implements an image uploader, similar to others offered by the community, with one important difference: you can provide your own s3 based storage, instead of relying on a third party service, such as `imgur`.
+This forked project implements an image uploader, similar to others offered by the community, with one important difference: you can provide your own s3 based storage, instead of relying on a third party service, such as `imgur`. **New this Fork** If you have pasted an external image URL into a note, you can now run the command `Upload external image links in current note` to download those images, upload them to your bucket, and replace the original external links.

-This plugin is supported by advertisements.

 Note: this plugin is still in development, and there may be some bugs.
 Please report any issues you find.